University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 SuburbanFacilities

-The Medical Education and Training (MET) Building is home for most class sessions during the pre-clinical portion of the curriculum; the building contains two 250-seat lecture halls, OMM training space, small classrooms, and meeting rooms.
+The Medical Education and Training (MET) Building is home to most class sessions during the pre-clinical portion of the curriculum; the building contains two 250-seat lecture halls, OMM training space, small classrooms, and meeting rooms.
 In addition to the MET Building, students have 24-hour access to the gross anatomy lab located on campus.

 In 2022, a new 15,000 state-of-the-art simulation center with artificial intelligence and virtual reality resources opened.
 The center has virtual reality rooms, a procedural skills training space, exam rooms, and learning lounges.